What Causes a Silent Heart Attack?

 Silent Heart Attack Treatment

 In many cases silent heart attacks go unnoticed and as such people do not seek any kind of medical intervention.
 If you feel any of the symptoms mentioned above, it's always recommended to consult a doctor rather than brushing it aside.
 Silent heart attack treatment usually involves medications.
 These medicines help improve the blood flow to the heart, prevent clotting and reduce the risk of another heart attack.
+The silent heart attack treatment can be done effectively by taking medicines.
 The varied medications typically used for the treatment of heart attack are:

 - ACE Inhibitors